danidiaz/red-black-record/README.md

 ## FAQ

-### My type signatures are getting big and scary thanks to those type-level trees.
+### My type signatures are getting big and scary because of those type-level trees.
 What to do?

 The
 [`-XPartialTypeSignatures`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html?#extension-PartialTypeSignatures)